2009 Misano Superbike World Championship round: Supersport race

 The Supersport race was stopped after 8 laps, because of an accident that spilled oil on the track.
 It was later restarted, with the final result being the aggregate of the two heats.

+Superstock 1000 race classification

+The race was stopped at the first lap following an incident involving Domenico Colucci and Pere Tutusaus, the race was later restarted and shortened into 9 laps from the original 14 laps.